Philip Pullman: His Dark Materials

-His Dark Materials is a trilogy consisting of Northern Lights (titled The Golden Compass in North America), The Subtle Knife and The Amber Spyglass.
-Northern Lights won the Carnegie Medal for children's fiction in the UK in 1995.
-The Amber Spyglass was awarded both 2001 Whitbread Prize for best children's book and the Whitbread Book of the Year prize in January 2002, the first children's book to receive that award.
-The series won popular acclaim in late 2003, taking third place in the BBC's Big Read poll.
-Pullman has written two companion pieces to the trilogy, Lyra's Oxford and Once Upon a Time in the North.
-He refers to a third, which will expand his character Will Parry, as the "green book".
+Northern Lights takes place in a parallel universe where peoples' souls are embodied in animals called dæmons.
+Pullman was influenced by Socrates's daimon, described in Plato's Apology of Socrates.
+The trilogy centres around Lyra Belacqua, a girl initially growing up in Jordan College, Oxford.
+Northern Lights won both the annual Carnegie Medal and the Guardian Children's Fiction Prize, a similar award that authors may not win twice.
+The Subtle Knife introduces Will Parry, a boy from our universe.
+The Amber Spyglass moves across several universes.
+It was awarded both 2001 Whitbread Prize for best children's book and the Whitbread Book of the Year prize in January 2002, the first children's book so honoured.
+In 2003, it placed third in the BBC's Big Read poll.
+Pullman has written three companion pieces to the trilogy: Lyra's Oxford (2003), Once Upon a Time in the North (2008) and Serpentine (2020).
+He refers to another, which will expand the character Will Parry, as the "green book".